wtraylor/modular_megafauna_model/paper.md

 While monolithic ecosystem models can easily become “black boxes,” whose the internal mechanisms have grown too complex to be understood intuitively, a modular model is more transparent.
 The modeler can configure the appropriate model complexity for the question at hand and this way learns about which mechanisms are likely driving the real-world ecosystem under study.

-Thanks to its modular design and its stable library interface, MMM can stay backward-compatible, and the same codebase can be used for different studies and different vegetation models.
+Thanks to its modular design and its stable library interface, MMM can stay backward-compatible in future versions, and the same codebase can be used for different studies and different vegetation models.
-That benefits reproducibility.
+That benefits reproducibility in two ways.
-After bugs have been fixed, previous analyses can easily be reexecuted.
+First, after bugs have been fixed, previous analyses can easily be reexecuted.
-Simulations can be repeated with other vegetation models in order to understand how their different assumptions impact plant–herbivore dynamics.
+Second, simulations can be repeated with other vegetation models in order to understand how their different assumptions impact plant–herbivore dynamics.

+At this point, MMM is being used by the author to simulate potential densities of mammoths in the last ice age.
+Here, MMM is coupled with the global dynamic vegetation model LPJ-GUESS [@smith2001representation, @smith2014foundations, @bokeolen2018estimating].